John Horsch: Life

 John Horsch was born in Germany in Giebelstadt near Würzburg to Elder Jacob Horsch and his wife Barbara Landes.
 He married Christine Funck and was the father of three sons and a daughter, Elizabeth Horsch Bender, wife of Harold S. Bender.

 John Horsch studied for two years at the Bavarian State Agricultural School at Würzburg, graduating with a diploma in 1886.
 To avoid military service, he emigrated to the United States in 1887.
 He was employed by John F. Funk in the Mennonite Publishing Company, where he did much of the editorial work on German language publications from 1887 to 1895.
-He then served on the editorial staff of the Light and Hope Publishing Company of Cleveland, Ohio, before moving on to the Mennonite Publishing House of Scottsdale Pennsylvania, where he worked from 1908 to 1941.
+He then served on the editorial staff of the Light and Hope Publishing Company in Cleveland, Ohio, before moving on to the Mennonite Publishing House in Scottdale, Pennsylvania, where he worked from 1908 to 1941.
 He worked as an editor and writer on history and theology for 55 years.
 He passed to his reward on October 7, 1941.